 “Voter integrity is not telling an elderly person she has to jump through hoops.
 This is voter suppression.
 The dictionary definition of it,” said Democrat Rep. Bruce Hunter.

 After a five-hour debate, the bill passed along party lines — 57-37 — despite heavy public criticism.

 The move follows months of Iowa lawmakers sowing doubt in the results of November’s election, including state Sen. Jim Carlin of Sioux City, a Republican candidate for U.S. Senate in 2022.
-Carlin, a supporter of the state Senate bill, stated “most of us in my caucus and the Republican caucus believe the election was stolen.”
-There is no evidence of fraud or “vote-switching” that would have altered the 2020 election result, in Iowa or elsewhere.
+Carlin, a supporter of the state Senate bill, stated that “most of us in my caucus and the Republican caucus believe the election was stolen.”
+There is no evidence of fraud or “vote switching” that would have altered the 2020 election result, in Iowa or elsewhere.